Florian Kohler

-Florian "Venom" Kohler (born July 10, 1988) is a French pool player trick shot artist, particularly known for his massé shots.
+Florian "Venom" Kohler (born July 10, 1988) is a French professional pool player trick shot artist, particularly known for his massé shots.

 Career

 Growing up in eastern France, Kohler did not start playing pool until the age of 18, when he received a 6-foot pool table as a birthday gift from his parents.
 Kohler started watching exhibition videos online and trying to imitate shots in them.
 His influences include Mike Massey and Semih Sayginer.

 He began experimenting with his own versions of trick shots, and eventually developed many new concepts, such as ball jumping, massé-ing with multiple cues simultaneously, executing jump and massé shots on moving balls, and executing very high jumps.
 He has set a record for highest jump shot on a moving ball, at 34 inches (86 centimeters).

 Kohler assisted in the development of the Mezz massé cue, which is specially designed to execute trick shots.

 The APA announced they would be sponsoring Florian Kohler and he would be an official spokesperson for the APA on April 28, 2014 at their Annual League Operator Convention in Las Vegas.

 In mid-2019 Kohler and his wife became league operators for the APA Las Vegas Division.

-Kohler currently holds 6 Guinness world records:
+Kohler currently holds 7 Guinness World Record titles: